In my Grilling Life’s guide to mastering zone grilling methods, I’ll be teaching you the most essential skill to master your grill.

 Before you start creating your zones, you need to get familiar with all the different ways to arrange your charcoal.

-Charcoal Grill Zone Methods
+Charcoal Grill Zone Cooking Methods

 The bottom line is, most outdoor cooking works best when you use a 2 or 3-zone setup, even if you’re just cooking dogs and burgers.

-Zone cooking is a way to control the temperature and is a safe zone for food that is getting too much heat.
+As we mentioned earlier, zone cooking is a way to control the temperature and is a safe zone for food that is getting too much heat.
 The below methods will help you with this.

-The 2-zone grilling method would see more coals on one side for the steaks, less or no coals on the other side for the kabobs.
+The 2-zone grilling method would see more coals on one side for the steaks, and less or no coals on the other side for the kabobs.
 Food grills at intervals, and you can’t beat perfectly cooked food, enjoyed at the same time.